R-Lum/RCarb/README.md

 Nathan, R.P., 2010.
 Numerical modelling of environmental dose rate and its application to trapped-charge dating.
 DPhil thesis, St Hugh’s College, Oxford. <https://ora.ox.ac.uk/objects/ora:6421>

+## <span class="glyphicon glyphicon-euro"></span> Funding

+Between 2018-2019, the work of Sebastian Kreutzer as maintainer of the package was supported by LabEx LaScArBxSK (ANR - n.
+ANR-10-LABX-52).